 How much do DoorDashers make in San Francisco?

-Want to drive for DoorDash in San Francisco?
-DoorDash drivers in San Francisco report earning $21-30 per hour, not including tips!
+DoorDash drivers in San Francisco, CA report earning $21-30 per hour, not including tips!
 Drivers in San Francisco recommend driving during the weekends, and dinner hours, to earn more and to also communicate with your customer, especially if their order is running late, to increase tips.

-The 10 best tips & tricks to increase your DoorDash earnings!
+Best tips & tricks to increase your DoorDash earnings

 Over the years, I’ve collected data on my Dashing experiences.
 In addition, I’ve also paid attention to what drivers out there are experiencing, and from all that info, I’ve put together the top tips every DoorDash driver should know below.